ahmetceviik/owogrind/README.md

-# owogrind
+# A Self-Bot for the OwO Discord Bot
-A Self-Bot for the OwO Discord Bot
+All responsibility belongs to the user using the command.